tkem/cachetools/docs/index.rst

    different types will yield distinct cache keys.
 For example, ``typedkey(3)`` and ``typedkey(3.0)`` will return different results.

+.. autofunction:: typedmethodkey

+   This function is similar to :func:`typedkey`, but ignores its first positional argument, i.e. `self` when used with the :func:`cachedmethod` decorator.

 These functions can also be helpful when implementing custom key functions for handling some non-hashable arguments.
 For example,